Residency Requirements for Fee Purposes

 All students must provide evidence to demonstrate eligibility for in-state residency for tuition and fee purposes.
 When evaluating residency classification, several presumptions apply:

-• An individual cannot establish residency or domicile if they are absent from Montana for more than 30 days during the required 12-month period.
+• An individual is presumed unable to establish residency or domicile if they are absent from Montana for more than 30 days during the required 12-month period

-• An individual cannot establish residency or domicile if they receive a loan, financial assistance, scholarship, or any benefit requiring residency in another state.
+• An individual is presumed unable to establish residency or domicile if they receive a loan, financial assistance, scholarship, or any benefit requiring residency in another state

-• An individual cannot establish residency or domicile while in Montana primarily for educational purposes.
+• An individual is presumed unable to establish residency or domicile while in Montana primarily for educational purposes unless the presumption is overcome by clear and convincing evidence

-• An individual cannot establish residency for tuition purposes while enrolled in more than half of a full-time credit load.
+• An individual is presumed unable to establish residency for tuition purposes while enrolled in more than half of a full-time credit load

 If a presumption applies to you, you must overcome it with clear and convincing evidence.
 In general, overcoming a presumption is difficult, and the required evidence will vary depending on individual circumstances.